Human rights in Tunisia: Pre-revolutionary situation and post-revolutionary developments

 Marzouki admitted that security officials need to undergo a radical change of mindset, while Speaker of the National Constituent Assembly Mustapha Ben Jaafar expressed thanks for the help given to the new regime by a number of human rights organisations.
 Problems aside, said Ben Jaafar, Tunisia's democratization was "on the right track" and the country was "moving towards a consensus on the new Constitution."
 The President of the National Union of Tunisian Judges, Raoudha Labidi, however, charged that the exclusion of judges from the human-rights event represented a denial of judges' pre-revolutionary struggle, "adding that the judicial service is the guarantor of human rights and individual freedoms in the country."

 In a December 2012 article, Dorra Megdiche Meziou took a cynical view of the Human Rights Day event.
 While acknowledging "the historic achievements of the incumbent President of the Republic, Moncef Marzouki, as a human rights activist," noting that he had been on "the steering committee of the Arab Organization for Human Rights," belonged to "the Tunisian branch of Amnesty International," served as "president of the Arab Committee for Human Rights," and "co-founded the National Council for Liberties in Tunisia," and while further acknowledging that Mustapha Ben Jaafar, too, had helped advance human rights as "a main figure in the Tunisian opposition," Meziou complained that "serious violations and infringements of human rights" remain in today's Tunisia, and called on "these former activists of human rights who are now in power to get to work and translate their words into actions."

 In October 2012, Amnesty International said that Tunisia's revolutionary reforms had been eroded, with recent months seeing "new restrictions on freedom of expression targeting journalists, artists, critics of the government, writers and bloggers," leading to a journalists' strike.
 Also, protesters complaining that reforms have not been instituted quickly enough, "have been met with unnecessary and excessive force."
 In addition, Human Rights Watch documented the government's failure to look into attacks on political activists by radical Islamic groups.
 Amnesty International admitted to "doubt" regarding the commitment of Tunisia's new leaders to reform, saying that "Tunisia is at a crossroads" and calling for "urgent steps ... to realise the rights and freedoms for which Tunisians fought so tenaciously and bravely in late 2010 and early 2011."

 In 2014, President Moncef Marzouki established Tunisia's Truth and Dignity Commission, as a key part of creating a national reconciliation.

+In December 2025, Tunisian police arrested Chaima Issa, a member of the National Salvation Front, in Tunis to serve a 20-year prison sentence.
+An appeals court recently handed down sentences of up to 45 years in prison to several opposition leaders accused of plotting to overthrow the president.